-First Inside Pictures: Isha Ambani & Anand Piramal As The Bride & Groom Is A Feast To The Eyes
+First Inside Pictures: Isha Ambani & Anand Piramal As The Bride & Groom Are A Feast To The Eyes

 TRENDING ON ONEINDIA

-The first pictures of the beautiful bride Isha Ambani and handsome groom Anand Piramal is out and the couple look 'made for each other' in every angle.
-The duo are seen holding hands together and looking into each others eyes and what a way to end the year with such lovey-dovey wedding scenes.
+The first pictures of the beautiful bride Isha Ambani and handsome groom Anand Piramal are out and the couple look 'made for each other' from every angle.
+The duo are seen holding hands together and looking into each other's eyes and what a way to end the year with such lovey-dovey wedding scenes.
 This indeed is the most memorable wedding of the year and will remain in our minds for many more years to come.

 Check out the first inside wedding pictures of Isha Ambani and Anand Piramal below...

-It's such ana amazing picture, right?
+It's such an amazing picture, right?
 We've all been waiting for this day to arrive and it's way more awesome than we had ever imagined.
-The who's who of town are at Antilia to bless the couple and it looks like the stars in the sky will be empty tonight as they're all at the Isha Ambani and Anand Piramal's wedding ceremony.
+The who's who of town are at Antilia to bless the couple and it looks like the stars from the sky have all arrived at Isha Ambani and Anand Piramal's wedding ceremony.

 Most Read: Nick Jonas & Priyanka Chopra Attend Isha Ambani & Anand Piramal's Wedding!